dupunkto/oblikvo/README.md

 These are used for defining data sent back and forth between the server and client.

-- `World`: the world state as pushed to the clients.
+- `InitialPayload`: the world state as pushed to the clients when they first connect.
+- `UpdatePayload`: the world state pushed to the clients every tick (60 times per second).
+If this seems inefficient, that's because it is :)
-- `Entity`: positional and movement data for an entity, contained within the `World` object.
+- `Entity`: positional and movement data for an entity, contained within the `Payload` object.
+- `Block`: the positional and color data for a block, also contained within the `Payload` object.

 ### Implementations

-These interfaces are implemented on the server:
+The entity interface is implemented on both the client and server:

+- `Entity` (server) contains logic for moving an entity.
+- `Entity` (client) contains logic for drawing an entity.

+### Serialization

+The other interfaces are used for serialization.
+The `World` state on the server serializes to an `Payload`, which is then loaded into the `World` on the client.
+(The same for `Level`, which is part of `World`).

 - `World` (server) contains logic for running the game, calculating physics etc.
-- `Entity` (server) contains logic for moving an entity.
+- `Level` (server) contains logic for building up a level.
+- `World` (client) contains logic for drawing the world.
+- `Level` (client) contains logic for drawing a level.